7 Things To Look For In A Life Coach Training Program

 - What ongoing support is available to you as an alumni of this program?

-- If you could do it again, would you still choose this training program?
+- If you could do it again, would you still choose this school?

 5. Accreditation and certifications

-The biggest and most well known accrediting body for coaching is the International Coach Federation.
+The largest and most well known accrediting body in the coaching industry is the International Coach Federation.
 The ICF is a global organization that performs a rigorous review process to make sure every coach and coaching program meets international standards.
 The ICF is quickly becoming the gold standard among coaches - it’s a meaningful point of distinction to attend an ICF accredited program.

 Want to learn more about the difference between coaching accreditation, certification, and credentialing?
 Check out this article for all the nitty gritty details!